310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Subaru %}
-Hrmm… That’s true.
+Hmm… That’s true.
 We may each have seniors and juniors we talk to, but we don’t really interact with anyone as Trickstar.

 We aren't used to the idea of working with seniors and juniors for a job.
 {% endbubble %}